-You have to be in class and caught up on work by Friday, Jan.
-28. The first two weeks will run online and foreground review.
+The first two weeks will foreground on review.
 The later you come in, the more review you will miss.
+You need to be caught up by the end of week 3, Friday, September 23.

 COURSE INFORMATION

 Required book

 - Lehrwerk: Anders gedacht.
 Motyl, Späinghaus, 2013.
 (Columbia Book Store / Book Culture) - Empfohlen: Langenscheidts Großwörterbuch Deutsch als Fremdsprache.
 Götz et al, Herausgeber.
 Berlin und München: Langenscheidt, 2007..